 Athletic vegans need extra protein to maintain and develop their muscles.
 Endurance athletes may need around 50% extra protein, and strength athletes may need up to double the amount recommended for the general population.
 It is best to obtain extra protein from food rather than protein powders, because of the beneficial fibre, vitamins and minerals that come with it.

-If you’ve only got about an hour before exercise, stick to something containing plenty of carbohydrate, a little fat and a moderate amount of protein, such as porridge made with fortified soya milk.
+If you’ve only got about an hour before exercise, stick to something containing plenty of carbohydrate and a moderate amount of protein, such as porridge made with fortified soya milk.

 People who train more than once a day should pay particular attention to how they refuel between sessions.
 Aim to eat within an hour of finishing your first session.
 Again, a carbohydrate-rich option containing a moderate amount of protein is ideal.
 Here are some more ideas:

 - Reduced fat houmous sandwich and fruit

 Drinking plenty of fluid is also important.
 Water is the best option unless you are going to be training for more than an hour.
 In this situation, you may benefit from a drink containing carbohydrate and electrolytes.
 This will help you to refuel and replenish electrolytes lost in sweat.
 You can make your own sports drink using this recipe:

 800ml water + 200ml full-sugar squash + pinch of salt.